 Anyone who’s ever had a job in food service knows how much manual administrative work can be involved in running the back of the house.
-Kitchen staff may spend hours a day doing inventory management via spreadsheets and whiteboards, and gathering data on what customers want often goes no further than asking the chef what gets ordered most.
+Kitchen staff may spend hours a day doing inventory management via spreadsheets and whiteboards, and gathering data on what customers want.

 AccelOne’s custom software development team architected and developed SousZen, a food service automation platform that digitizes food prep and pairs it with actionable, real-world data.
 We built SousZen in conjunction with their innovation partner Xinova, and with funding from a well-known American multinational food and beverage company (we can’t say who, but you likely have some cans of their products in your fridge right now).
-The platform allows restaurant operators and owners to collect real data on what people are ordering, and use it to run a more profitable business:
+The platform allows restaurant operators and owners to collect real data on what people are ordering, and use it to run a more profitable business.
+Features include the following:

 Throughout the project, we employed Scrum methodology, which utilizes a weekly sprint system to produce functional software sooner than traditional PM styles.
 At the end of each weekly sprint, stakeholders met with the development and design teams and gave feedback, which was incorporated at the next sprint.
 The client elected to be heavily involved at every stage of development, and we were happy to comply with this request.